Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 Difficulty: Easy

-The first waterfall you will likely come upon in Ohiopyle State Park is the namesake, Ohiopyle Falls.
+The first waterfall you will probably discover in Ohiopyle State Park is the namesake, Ohiopyle Falls.

-Situated right in the town, with a large parking area right next to the river, this is also the easiest waterfall in the park to access.
+You’ll find this one right in the town, with a large parking area right next to the river.

 Fed by the Youghiogheny River, this is not the tallest cascade in the park, but it is the most powerful.
 Especially in the spring, the falls roar with fury.